gtamilse/ansible-lab/lg-2.md

 ### Optional excercise
 - Create a playbook to backup routers' config, with the below requirements:
-	- Config backup should be taken daily at 01:00 hrs UTC
 	- Filename of the config files should include timestamp to maintain uniqueness.
+	- Config backup should be taken daily at 01:00 hrs UTC.
+Use linux cronjob for this task.
 - Execute your playbook and verify if the results meet the requirements.
-- Fyi, a playbook file is here: [op21-confback.yml](https://github.com/gtamilse/ansible-lab/blob/master/optional/op21-confback.yml)
+- Fyi, a solution playbook file is given in the appendix section for your reference.
-- Fyi, lab captures file is at: [op21-confback-labcap.txt](https://github.com/gtamilse/ansible-lab/blob/master/optional/op21-confback-labcap.txt)

 ---

 ## 2.2 Method of Procedure (MOP)